 Stop by the information center at Mozart Square to buy tickets for the orientation walking tour of the city center that starts at 12.15 every day.
 Here, you can also buy a Salzburg card that covers admission for all attractions and gives a 2 euro discount for the walking tour.
 The cards can be bought for 24, 48 or 72 hours in Salzburg.

 If you follow this guide, the cost will actually be lower without the card as you’ll only visit two main attractions: Mozart’s birthplace and Salzburg Fortress.
 But, if you have at least 2 days in Salzburg and are planning to visit more attractions, the card will save you a lot of money.
 It covers the cost of public transport too.

 Information Center — Mozartplatz 5

 12.15 — Walking Tour of the Historic Center

 Take a guided tour of the historic city center.
-The old town of Salzburg is small, but filled with historic buildings.
-It can be a bit overwhelming to understand what’s in front of you as there’s something important on every corner.
+Salzburg is one of the prettiest cities in Europe filled with historic buildings.
+It can be overwhelming to understand what’s in front of you as there’s something important on every corner.
 The tour only lasts an hour, but gives a great introduction to the city and its main sights.

 Cost: €10, €8 if you have Salzburg card.